openfans-community-offical/Debian-Pi-Aarch64/README.md

 17. Support for cross-node and unified management: manage multiple devices in one interface, dramatically improving management and productivity;

 18. Web management communications are encrypted using SSL certificates to ensure the security of session data.
 ```

 ![shellinabox](./images/shellinabox.jpg)

-**WEB SSH** client support, using a separate webshell (shellinaBox) suite, provides separate **web ssh** login support.
+**WEB SSH** client support, using a separate web shell (shellinaBox) suite, provides separate **web ssh** login support.

 ### 2-2.
 QEMU-KVM Virtualization Support